 Transferring Your Design

 I have used contact paper and this works very well.
 It is inexpensive too.
 I have also used Press and Seal by Glad.
-This works for small projects but because it is so flexible, large projects seem to move alot and are hard to place.
-I have heard that some use painter’s tape or masking tape to transfer their projects.
-I have never used these methods so I don’t know how well they work.
+This works for small projects but because it is so flexible, large projects seem to move a lot and are hard to place.
+Painter’s tape or masking tape can be used to transfer projects.
+This method works well on smaller projects.

 Once your project is weeded place the transfer tape over the design sticky side down.
 Rub it very well to attach the vinyl from the backing to the transfer medium.
 Squeegee the transfer tape to the vinyl with a good deal of pressure.
 Then pull up the transfer tape slowly.
 If pieces don’t stick as you go, replace the transfer tape and squeegee again or rub with your fingernail.
 You definitely don’t want to go fast.